bndtools/bnd/bndtools.bndplugins/src/bndtools/bndplugins/repo/git/README.txt

-A repository plugin for deploying in a git repository
+A repository plugin for deploying to a git repository

 Example: